 Opportunity to present at regional conferences for honors students

-To qualify for the program, incoming students must have a combined math and science SAT score of at least 1140 (or at least a 26 on the ACT).
+To qualify for the program, incoming students must have a combined math and verbal SAT score of at least 1140 (or at least a 26 on the ACT).
 Incoming freshmen who do not meet those requirements may qualify for the Honors Program if they earn a 3.0 after their first semester at the University of Hartford.
-Transfer students who are interested in the program should contact Associate Professor Oakes.
+Transfer students who are interested in the program should contact Professor Gannotti.

 Professor of Physical Therapy

 Director of ENHP Honors Program